Aquapet: Reception

 Aquapets were named one of the top Tech Toys of the year in the 2004 Toy Wishes magazine and were finalists in the same category on the nationally televised Ultimate Toy Awards show.
 They were featured in National Geographic Kids Magazine in "5 Smart Toys – the Science Behind This Season's Coolest Toys" in December, 2004, and covered twice in 2004 by U.S. News & World Report – once in a "Best New Toys" story, and once in "Smart Chart."

 The Chicago Tribune recommended the toy as a stocking stuffer for parents to buy for their kids in the "Make sure your stocking has the right stuff" story in December, 2004.
 Disney Adventures Magazine called Aquapets "the perfect gift" and included the toy in its "All Wrapped Up" gift guide in December, 2004.

 In 2004, they were featured on TV news programs across the country in "Top Toys" and "Holiday Gifts for Kids" segments, including: CNN Headline News, CBS News This Morning, CBS Early Show, CNBC Closing Bell, WB Morning News, NY1 News All Weekend, FOX Evening News, Tech TV Fresh Gear, Tech TV Screen Savers, CNBC Wake Up Call, NBC Evening News, NBC News Today, and Telemundo Ahora.

 In 2005, Aquapets received the "Best Toy Award" Gold Seal from Oppenheim Toy Portfolio.

+In the toy's later years, commentators pointed out that the base of the Aquapet toys resembles a phallic object.